ztr1995/LeagueOfOrdinaryGentlemanConstitution/README.md

 - 1/22/2019 - Update per review from league managers.
 - 1/28/2019 - More updates per review from league managers.
 - 6/23/2019 - 3rd overall gets 7th pick.
 4th overall get 8th pick
+- 7/31/2019 - Swap week 10 and week 12 in the schedule for a more climatic finish.